Redocly/redocly-cli/docs/guides/response-contains-property.md

 // ...
 ```

-So the configuration in the `.redocly.yaml` file would look as follows:
+So the configuration in the Redocly configuration file would look as follows:

 ```yaml
 lint: